 Why register both domains?

-Imagine you become a super successful business and you have a ”,co.uk” domain, hundreds of website visitors a day, lots of new customers and then all of a sudden someone else on the planet registers the .com domain name.
+Imagine you become a super successful business and you have a ”,co.uk” domain, hundreds of website visitors a day, and lots of new customers and then all of a sudden someone else on the planet registers the .com domain name.

 The problem is you have no control over that domain, and someone can easily build a competitor website.
-If 20% of your customers type in your website address with a .com at the end so go directly to your competitor’s website, then that cannot be a good scenario.
+If 20% of your customers type in your website address with a .com at the end and go directly to your competitor’s website, then that cannot be a good scenario.